niconisoria/blogger-api/README.md

 # BLOGGER API

-Code implementation of the [REST API with Ruby on Rails: The Complete Guide](https://www.udemy.com/course/ruby-on-rails-api-the-complete-guide)
+Own implementation of the [REST API with Ruby on Rails: The Complete Guide](https://www.udemy.com/course/ruby-on-rails-api-the-complete-guide) course.

 **Functionality**
   * Standard Authentication